-- Read general 4-H rules and open class livestock rule 9 section B for health requirements.
+Read general 4-H rules and open class livestock rule 9 section B for health requirements.
 Check-In and inspection time, 3-7 p.m.
 Wednesday.
 All dairy goats must be inspected by Superintendent before unloading.
 Removal time, 3:00 p.m.
+Sunday.

-Sunday. - Pre-entry due in Extension Office by July 15.
+- 2. Pre-entry due in Extension Office by July 15.
 Note breed of goat and barn name of each animal.
 ONLINE ENTRY REQUIRED, including Fitting and Showing Classes. - 3.
 Exhibitors are limited to two (2) animals per class, regardless of breed. - 4.
-Exhibitors are requested to be neatly and appropriately attired (preferably in white) when showing their animals. - 5.
-All dairy goats in lactation are to be milked out Friday at 10 p.m. - 6.
-Dairy goats must be dehorned or disbudded. - 7.
-For showmanship only dairy does are allowed to be handled. - 8.
-Animals must be registered in the name of the 4-Her or show as recorded grades. - 9.
+Exhibitors are limited to eight (8) entries total. - 5.
+Exhibitors are requested to be neatly and appropriately attired (preferably in white) when showing their animals. - 6.
+All dairy goats in lactation are to be milked out Friday at 10 p.m. - 7.
+Dairy goats must be dehorned or disbudded. - 8.
+For showmanship only dairy does are allowed to be handled. - 9.
+Animals must be registered in the name of the 4-Her or show as recorded grades. - 10.
 Must be 3 or more in a breed or will show under "all other purebreds"

 - 1. Best Doe of Show Ray and Kathy Hoffman Family - 2.
 Junior Champion Dairy Goat Pinnacle Bank - 3.
 Senior Champion Dairy Goat Cream of Kansas, TeCoa Seibert - 4.
 4-H Dairy Goat Fitting and Showing Junior Champion Robert & Judy Parsons - 5.
 4-H Dairy Goats Fitting and Showing Intermediate Champion-Bill & Amy Jackson - 6.
 4-H Dairy Goat Fitting and Showing Senior Champion Robert & Judy Parsons - 7.
 Showmanship Premiums Kevin & Rosemary Harris - 8.
-Best club group of 3 females cash award total payout \$25 AKBJ Dairy Goats, Karla and Doug Riekeman - Champion and Reserve Champion Ribbons will be awarded to each breed if participation warrants
+Best club group of 3 females cash award total payout \$25 AKBJ Dairy Goats, Karla and Doug Riekeman - 9.
+Champion and Reserve Champion Ribbons will be awarded to each breed if participation warrants